 In order to get a rating on your mobile game, it is certainly necessary that your game is interesting.
 If your game has the Xfactor, it is likely that users will rate, review, and recommend your game to others.

-Therefore, a good game level design helps people stay hooked and encourages them to refer.
+Therefore, a good level design for mobile games helps people stay hooked and encourages them to refer.

 Target Audience and Platforms

-It is imperative to define your target audience and target devices in order to come up with an interesting game level design.
+It is imperative to define your target audience and target devices in order to come up with an interesting level design for mobile games.

 Games developed for a younger target audience would essentially have easier levels and would revolve around images and characters that interest them the most.